 Chancellor Philip Hammond, who didn’t introduce the rates but has the power to change them, is under pressure from his own party to reform SDLT in his Autumn Budget.
 Economists are noticing the negative impact on the housing market, and many feel that only the abolition of SDLT will give buyers and sellers the flexibility they need, and reduce the housing crisis.

-Harry says, “Everyone at Henry Wiltshire is eagerly anticipating the Chancellor’s Autumn Budget.
+Our agents say, “Everyone at Henry Wiltshire is eagerly anticipating the Chancellor’s Autumn Budget.
 If there is a change to stamp duty, we could see a lot of movement in the London housing market – it might be a pretty busy time!”

 Buy, sell and let property in Hayes

-Harry and the team at Henry Wiltshire Hayes are experts in buying, selling and letting property in West London.
+The team at Henry Wiltshire Hayes are experts in buying, selling and letting property in West London.
 Call the Hayes office today for a free valuation and to get your home on the market.